0xDBFB7/ionprinter/documents/log/construction.md

 Deposition thickness measurement is usually done by determining the change in frequency or Q factor of a quartz resonator.

-I experimented with using a small 3-wire feedback piezo sensor; however, these are constructed from brass and resin insulation, neither of which I would like to have present in the high heat flux surrounding the bowtie.
+I experimented with using a small 3-wire feedback piezo sensor; however, these are constructed from brass and resin insulation, neither of which I would like to have present in the high heat flux immediately surrounding the bowtie.
+Standard quartz oscillators seem to be constructed from vacuum-safe materials.

 To simplify measurement,